Academic Senate Faculty & Cooperative Extension

 • Assistant Professor of Cooperative Extension

 Dr. Smilowitz has a well-established research career in clinical nutrition and lactation research that targets health in the first 1000 days from pregnancy through early childhood.
 As a lactation education counselor, Dr. Smilowitz built a multi-collaborative outreach program focused on infant feeding that educates families on lactation and breastfeeding.
+Her current research and outreach programs focus on critical issues that identify and address gaps in health equity across the lifespan, support community health and reduce chronic disease risk.

 3150D Meyer Hall | Lab: 3150H Meyer Hall

-• Assistant Nutritionist in AES
+• Associate Professor | Associate Nutritionist in AES

 Dr. Zhang's research seeks to elucidate the molecular mechanisms for the health effects of dietary and/or environmental compounds, in order to better understand their metabolic individualities, address inter-individual susceptibilities, and clarify their health effects.